-Deployed: An approved deployment that is active and being served to users.
-Note that you can undeploy a deployed version at any point from the console.
+Published: An approved deployment that is active and being served to users.
+Note that you can unpublish a published version at any point from the console.

-Undeployed: An approved deployment that is not currently active and is not being served to users.
-Note that you can deploy an undeployed version at any point from the console without going through review (since it has already been approved).
+Unpublished: An approved deployment that is not currently active and is not being served to users.
+Note that you can publish an unpublished version at any point from the console without going through review (since it has already been approved).

-Deploying and Undeploying: Deployment and undeployment take some time to take effect.
-These intermediate states reflect that your actions are either transitioning from undeployed to deployed, or vice versa.
+Published and Unpublished: Publishing and unpublishing take some time to take effect.
+These intermediate states reflect that your actions are either transitioning from unpublished to published, or vice versa.

 Unhealthy: Google will regularly send a request to the endpoint of your MAIN intent, and check that we get an appropriate response.
 If we detect that your endpoint has gone down or is unresponsive, we will temporarily stop serving your actions to users.